mbergmann-sh/BodyMassIndex/README.md

 # Warning
 This code may still contain some bugs!
+The app uses german language - there are no translations available yet.

 # LICENSE
 Copyright (C) 2018/2019 by Michael Bergmann.
 Placed in the public domain with some restrictions!